 See here for more details and tips about visiting Museums in Rome.

-The two most famous monuments in Rome are the pantheon and Castel Sant'Angelo.
+Perhaps two of most famous monuments in Rome are the pantheon and Castel Sant'Angelo.
 Of course there are others.
 It's amazing that in this hustling bustling city, some of the most ancient Roman monuments are still standing intact in the middle of it all!
 These Rome attractions can be seen just by walking around the center of Rome, so they would be hard to miss, but of course you can also go inside.

 See here for more details and tips about visiting Rome monuments.